sdiehl/elliptic-curve/README.md

 * WJCurve
 * WPCurve

-A curve class is constructed out of four type paramaters which are instantiated in the associated data type Point on the Curve typeclass.
+A curve class is constructed out of four type parameters which are instantiated in the associated data type Point on the Curve typeclass.

 ```text